briansimiyuj/doctor-appointment-app/README.md

           ii.
 Create a function to get file type based on file extension iii.
 Display the document name, type, and icon

+        b.
+Create a FileViewer component and mount it to the ModalBody component and pass the document as a prop

+        ##### File Viewer Component

+        1. Create a `renderViewer` function that will render the appropriate viewer based on the file type.
+          a.
+If the file is an image, render an Image component with the image src as the document content

 ### Settings Context